Roadside Monocular 3D Detection Prompted by 2D Detection: Experiments

-We use DAIR-V2X-I \cite{yu2022dair} and Rope3D \cite{ye2022rope3d} in experiments.
-Both datasets are publicly available for academic purposes.
-They contain LiDAR data but the problem of monocular 3D detection does not use it (we use LiDAR for visualization in this work).
-LiDAR can be thought of as a tool for 3D annotation and visualization. \begin{itemize}[topsep=-2pt, partopsep=3pt, leftmargin=0.3in] \item DAIR-V2X-I is the first large-scale dataset supporting the research of roadside monocular 3D detection.
-It has 5K training images and 2K validation images.
-Following \cite{yang2023BEVHeight}, we report benchmarking results on the validation set, with breakdown analysis w.r.t three superclasses, ``vehicle'', ``cyclist'', and ``pedestrian'', at three difficulty levels ({\tt Easy}, {\tt Medium}, {\tt Hard}).
+We use two established datasets: \begin{itemize}[topsep=-2pt, partopsep=3pt, leftmargin=0.1in] \item \emph{DAIR-V2X-I} \cite{yu2022dair} is the first dataset of roadside monocular 3D detection.
+It provides 5K and 2K images for training and validation, respectively.
+Following \cite{yang2023BEVHeight}, we report results on the validation set, with breakdown analysis w.r.t three superclasses (vehicle, cyclist, and pedestrian), at three difficulty levels ({\tt Easy}, {\tt Medium}, {\tt Hard}).